Minor Planet Project

 Submitting the Required Data

-During the 2009 year the Observatory Staff prepared for submission the necessary required astrometry data of minor planets to the Minor Planet Center.
+During 2009 the Observatory staff prepared for submission of the necessary required astrometry data of minor planets to the Minor Planet Center.
 Observatory codes are assigned to observatories that report astrometry observations of minor planets, comets or irregular natural satellites.
 An observatory code is assigned upon receipt of acceptable observations.
 Codes are intended for permanent observing sites.

 The MPC is responsible for the designation of minor bodies in the solar system: minor planets; comets, in conjunction with the Central Bureau for Astronomical Telegrams (CBAT); and natural satellites (also in conjunction with CBAT).
 The MPC is also responsible for the efficient collection, computation, checking and dissemination of astrometry observations and orbits for minor planets and comets.

 Photos taken with a CCD camera and the RC Optics 20 inch f/8.1 telescope, were used to measure the position of asteroid in the Main Belt.
 The telescope was programmed to slew to a selected asteroid, taken a series of images with the CCD camera, then move on to the next minor planet in the program.
 This process repeated every 20 minutes to image the same asteroid movement in the course of an hour.

 Reduced Positional Data

 The Observatory staff provided the reduced positional data to the MPC via a format coded email.
 These observations are reviewed for accuracy and format before acceptance.
 Keystone College Thomas G. Cupillari Observatory Code was approved by the MPC on December 24, 2009.
 Keystone College Thomas G. Cupillari Observatory ’60 is capable of making astrometry observations of acceptable quality and assigned the Observatory Code of I17 Thomas G. Cupillari Observatory, Fleetville.
 The code is listed on the Minor Planet Center web site.